tanner2379/config-files/README.md

 te is a bash script that launches tmux into a vs-code-like state, with an nvim editor on top and a terminal on the bottom.

-### All other files in this repository are subject to heavy change as I am currently configuring them myself and have not been living in them for very long.
+<strong>All other files in this repository are subject to heavy change as I am currently configuring them myself and have not been living in them for very long.
 As mentioned, this repository is meant for my sole benefit so I don't have to send myself config files via email.
-If there is significant, non-trivial overlap with one of YOUR configs and you wish me to take that file down/make it private, I will.
+If there is significant, non-trivial overlap with one of YOUR configs and you wish me to take that file down/make it private, I will.</strong>